 You may also view the optional 3-minute Order of Precedents video below that was produced by the National Council of University Research Administrators (NCURA).

-Note that these NCURA videos are useful as additional references on our RAMP Guide topics, but be sure to refer to our specific university policies, procedures, and contacts when making project decisions.
+NOTE: These NCURA videos are useful as additional references on our RAMP Guide topics, but be sure to refer to our specific university policies, procedures, and contacts when making project decisions.

 Before clicking the play arrow below, take a moment to grab your ear buds or adjust your computer’s volume up or down to listen in your work environment.